gronnbeck/versiond/readme.md

   * [x] Generate and store a configuration version
   * [x] Get stored configuration
   * [x] Support for environment
-  * [ ] Endpoint for writing to a non-stored configuration
+  * [x] Endpoint for writing to a non-stored configuration
   * [ ] Support global configs
   * [ ] Support Service Discovery.
 Not sure if I want to support this.
   * [ ] WebHook trigger when configs has changed
+  * [ ] Should be able to delete configuration that is no longer needed
+  * [ ] Considering if NewConfig is OK for updating as well.

 ## API